Bill Wyman: Other work

 Wyman started selling metal detectors in 2007.
 Treasure-detecting adventures in the British Isles are detailed in his 2005 illustrated book, Treasure Islands, co-written with Richard Havers.

-Wyman is a photographer who has taken photographs throughout his career, and in June 2010 he launched a retrospective of his work in an exhibition in St Paul de Vence.
-The exhibition included images of his musical and artistic acquaintances from the South of France including Marc Chagall.
-In 2013, the Rook & Raven Gallery in London hosted an exhibition of a selection of Wyman's images which had been reworked by artists including Gerald Scarfe.
+Wyman is a photographer who has taken photographs throughout his career, and in June 2010 he launched a retrospective of his work in an exhibition in Saint-Paul-de-Vence.
+The exhibition included images of his musical and artistic acquaintances from southern France including Marc Chagall.
+In 2013, the Rook & Raven Gallery in Fitzrovia, London hosted an exhibition of a selection of Wyman's images which had been reworked by artists including Gerald Scarfe.